karthik-0815/Nginx/README.md

  - docker run -d --name nginx-base --network host test
 ## Create RMC application containers also as below
  - docker run -d --name <container-name> --network host <image-name>
- !Don't forget to replace '<container-name>' with your container name and '<image-name>' with your image name
+ - Don't forget to replace '<container-name>' with your container name and '<image-name>' with your image name

 ## Create TSC Application Containers same as above.